Tax Advantages To Combining College Funding with Estate Planning

 When planning for a loved one’s education, it might make sense to combine college saving with estate planning.
 In this article, we examine three tax-advantaged saving options that, in addition to helping you save for educational expense, could also further your estate planning goals.

-These plans, named for the Internal Revenue Code (IRC) section that governs them, come in two types: the prepaid tuition plan and the college savings plan.
+These plans come in two types: the prepaid tuition plan and the college savings plan.

 A prepaid tuition plan involves making payments today to guarantee that tuition (or a specific portion of tuition) will be covered in the future.
 Prepaid tuition plans may be offered by states or private educational institutions.
 State plans are usually accepted at any college or university in that state’s system.